Skip to Content

 This easy recipe comes from my mother-in-law.
 She makes the ranch coated sandwich crackers for lots of events.

 When I was planning a variety of snack mixes to have out at her retirement party, it only seemed fitting to have some of these in the mix.
-We also had Chex mix and maple peanut butter snack mix out in case you are wondering.
+We also served Chex mix and maple peanut butter snack mix in case you are wondering.

 Ingredients for ranch seasoned ritz bits crackers.